 Why Python is not my favorite language.
 1.In Python, an assignment to the non existing variable raises no alert.

 You will not be warned during compilation and you will not get any alert on execution.
 Instead, a new variable with your typo will be created, it will store the assigned value, and the original value that was meant to be changed will stay as it was.
 It will be no obvious crash anywhere, just a buggy behavior to debug.
+This problem is caused by absence of declarations in this language - variables (including object fields) are created on demand upon assignment.
+2. 3.
+I am not sure if these issues could be easily fixed in the Python language ("numberstrings" definitely look more like a bug) but they do make a sentence "switch into Python for more productivity" to sound less convincing.
 Dive Into Python.
 Home - filemap - GitHub.
 Wow, the gzip module kinda sucks.
-I needed to scan some pretty massive gzipped text files, so my first try was the obvious "for line in gzip.open(...).

 Clever, witty blog title » Blog Archive » Collaborative filterin.
 During a lunchtime conversation the other day, a coworker mentioned that he was hacking in his spare time on an entry for the Netflix Prize.